 If our personal injury lawyers take your case, we will conduct a full investigation into the incident.
 This will include obtaining all evidence necessary to prove liability, ensuring you are seen by a trusted medical professional, and properly calculating your total losses.

-After conducting an investigation and calculating your losses, we will file a demand letter with the insurance carrier or the at-fault party.
+After conducting an investigation and calculating your losses, our personal injury lawyers will file a demand letter with the insurance company or the at-fault party.
 As the name suggests, this letter will demand that the opposing party provide full compensation for your losses.
-We will send every piece of evidence that we have gathered to the insurance carrier or at-fault party and wait for their reply.
+We will send every piece of evidence that we have gathered to the insurance company or at-fault party and wait for their reply.

 If the other party refuses to offer fair compensation for your claim, we will file a personal injury lawsuit on your behalf.